nyxea-stack/holbertonschool-web_front_end/README.md

 - [Get Started With Viewing And Changing CSS | Tools for Web Developers](https://developer.chrome.com/docs/devtools/css/)
 - [Keeping it simple with the JavaScript console - LogRocket Blog](https://blog.logrocket.com/keeping-it-simple-with-the-javascript-console/)
 - [Inspect Network Activity - Chrome DevTools 101](https://developers.google.com/web/tools/chrome-devtools/network)

+## Requirements
+- A README.md file is mandatory at the root of the project folder.
+- Use Google Chrome version 78.0.3904.70 or later.
+- Screenshots can be taken with the operating system tools; using DevTools for screenshots is optional.

 ## Instructions
 1. Open the Developer Tools in your preferred browser (Google Chrome is recommended).